 Today work is not about productivity and output alone.
 It is also about flexibility and collaboration and how are you being able to create effectiveness in a world where there is remote and physical work.
 So, we are thinking about the new ways in which digital technology can truly empower today’s workforce and help them deal with what we call, ‘the hybrid work paradox’,” – Ira Gupta, Head of Human Resources, Microsoft India.

-According to the Microsoft Work Trend Index survey, 74 percent of employees in India want flexible remote work options, while at the same time, 73 percent of employees also want more in-person work or collaboration.
+According to the Microsoft Work Trend Index survey, 74 percent of employees in India want flexible remote work options.
+At the same time, 73 percent of employees also want more in-person work or collaboration.

 The experts also highlighted the role of technology in driving collaboration, inclusion, accessibility, and engagement in a hybrid workspace.